Call of Cthulhu: The Wasted Land

 “I'm up to the fourth mission and have had all kinds of bugs/glitches and even a couple of crashes.”

-“The controls are buggy; moving your character into position can be a pain, and one wrong click can literally wreak havoc on the mission (an undo or an 'are you sure?' prompt would have been good).”
+“The controls are buggy, moving your character into position can be a pain and one wrong click can literally wreck havoc on the mission (an undo or an 'are you sure?' prompt would have been good).”

 - 25 % positive mentions

-Overall, the game offers limited replayability, with most players feeling that once they complete it and earn all achievements, there isn't much incentive to return.
-While it may appeal to fans of Lovecraftian stories for a single playthrough, the short length and lack of engaging content for subsequent runs diminish its long-term replay value.
+Overall, the game offers limited replayability, with many players noting that after completing the main content and achievements, there isn't much incentive to return.
+While it may provide a satisfying experience for fans of Lovecraftian stories, its short length and lack of engaging additional content diminish its long-term appeal.

-“Not much replay value though after you've earned all the achievements and finished all the modes.”
+“Not much replay value though after you earned all the achievements and finished all the modes.”

 - 100 % positive mentions